nbishtawi/nbishtawi/README.md

 # Hi there 👋 I'm Nadeem

-I'm a Data Science and Analytics Master's student at the University of Calgary, with a background in biology and a passion for machine learning, health informatics, and research.
-My journey into data science was driven by my interest in uncovering meaningful insights from complex data—particularly in healthcare and bioinformatics.
+I'm a Master's student in Data Science and Analytics at the University of Calgary with a background in biology.
+I’m especially interested in applying machine learning and statistical methods to health and biomedical data, and I enjoy working at the intersection of research, technology, and real-world impact.

-I’ve worked on a variety of projects, including:
-- Voice cloning & fake audio detection using the TIMIT corpus
-- Reinforcement learning for CRM and marketing
-- RNA-seq and metabolomic pathway integration
-- ICU intervention dashboards and public health surveillance tools
+I am currently researching RNA-sequencing and metabolomics integration in data science at Dr. Brent Winston's Metabolomics Lab.
+My academic path has been shaped by a curiosity for understanding complex systems and a drive to contribute to meaningful solutions in healthcare and public health.

-I'm always looking for opportunities to collaborate and learn something new.
+I'm always looking to expand my skills, collaborate on thoughtful projects, and explore new tools and ideas in the data science space.

 ---